-Figure 1: SWAT Editor installation folder (after installing QSWAT)
+Figure 1: SWAT Editor installation folder (after installing QSWAT3)

-Install QSWAT by running QSWATinstall1.7.exe or a later version.
+Install QSWAT3 by running QSWAT3install1.0.exe or a later version.
 This adds some files to the SWATEditor: a project database and a reference database in Databases, and also stores the TauDEM executables in a new folder C:\SWAT\SWATEditor\TauDEM5Bin.
-The QGIS plugin QSWAT is put into the user's home folder in .qgis2\python\plugins\QSWAT, which we will refer to as the QSWAT folder.
-The latest version of QSWAT can be downloaded from the SWAT website http://swat.tamu.edu/.
+You are given a choice to install QSWAT3 just for yourself or everyone.
+It is recommended to choose the first, and this causes the QGIS plugin QSWAT3 to be put into the user's home folder as